flodek/tradesvalidationtests/README.md

 # tradesvalidationtests
-API Tests for a Trade Validation Service
+REST API Tests for a Trade Validation Service

 ### Motivation